kaspermunch/PopulationGenomicsCourse/Exercises/GWASQC/README.md

 ```
 plink --bfile GWA-data --extract GWA-data.prune.in --genome --min 0.185 --out GWA-data
 ```
-The `--min 0.185` option means that it will only print the calculated IBD if it is above 0.185.
+The `--min 0.185` option means that it will only print the calculated IBD if it is above 0.185 (Mean between second-degree relatives:0.25 and third-degree relatives:0.125).
 The PI_HAT value in column 10 of the output file will be a number between 0 and 1 saying how much of the genome the two individuals share (1 for identical twins, 0.5 for siblings etc.).
+This command will produce a file called GWA-data.genome .

 *5) Remove a member from each of the pairs that are too closely related from the data set.
-To keep it simple you can just always remove the individual mentioned first.*
+To keep it simple you can just always remove the individual mentioned first. *

 ## SNP QC
 ### SNPs with an excessive missing data rate